m1jendrzej/ESP8266_The-game-of-life/README.md

     -compare_matrices() → Checks if the board state has changed.
     -check_pattern() → Detects stable structures in the grid.
     -find_stable_patterns() → Searches for all stable structures and marks them.
-    -Additionally, earlier project versions are documented in the code comments, describing what was added at each development stage.